jdreaver/rules_terraform/README.md

 ## TODO:

-- What do we do with a terraform root that has been init'ed?
+- Figure out what to do with initialized Terraform
-  - Wrap it in a sh_binary script that depends on the init but can run arbitrary Terraform commands.
+  - Ideally we can run terraform in the actual source directory, but with links to modules, generated files, plugins, etc all handled.
+That might not be possible though, so maybe we need to run it in some hidden bazel directory.
 - Build tests like lint and format checks
 - Modules
 - Terraform providers